UMMS-Biocore/dolphin/docs/dolphin-docker/quickstart.rst

 Quick Start Guide
 *****************

 This guide will walk you through how to starty using dolphin workflows.

+!!!
+Warning: Dolphin docker aimed for developers.
+If you are going to use dolphin, please use `Quick Start Guide for UI http://dolphin.readthedocs.io/en/master/dolphin-ui/quickstart.html`_ section !!!

 General